-Note: Number of contracts, for consistency with previous years, represents the number of unique firms receiving contracts.
+Note: The number of contracts, for consistency with previous years, represents the number of unique firms receiving contracts.
 The actual total number of contracts is higher than the reported estimate.

-Project procurement from Nunavut businesses decreased by 24% in 2023 due to continuation of care and maintenance at the Project.
-The average contract value also decreased from \$1.6M to \$0.4M.
-The percentage of the total contract value awarded to Nunavut businesses increased in 2023 to 39% (up from 38% in 2022).
-The awarding of contracts to Nunavut businesses by Agnico Eagle reflects the ISV tunnganarniq by being open and inclusive of Nunavummiut businesses within the project.
+Project procurement from Nunavut businesses increased by 83% in 2024 with procurement needs since 2024 redirected from production to site maintenance and exploration.
+The average contract value also increased from \$0.4M to \$2.2M.
+The percentage of the total contract value awarded to Nunavut businesses increased in 2024 to 63% (up from 39% in 2023).
+The awarding of contracts to Nunavut businesses by Agnico Eagle reflects the ISV tunnganarniq by being open and inclusive of Nunavummiut businesses within the Project.